emilwidlund/wire/README.md

 Nodes may define lifecycle methods that operates at certain points during a node's lifecycle:

--   initilize(): Runs whenever the node is created.
+-   initialize(): Runs whenever the node is created.
 -   compute(): Runs when any input port's value is mutated.
 This is usually where you produce & populate values for your output ports.
 -   dispose(): Runs whenever the node is destroyed.